Abo-Soile/SOILE-Backend/prod/mods/fi.abo.kogni.soile~http-server~1.0/static_files/elang-guide.md

 ### Display

 Display positions are defined as the number of pixels from the top-left corner of the display.
-Positions are defined as a json object with two variables; top and left, .e.g. he position {top:50 left:100} is located 100 pixels to the right and 50 pixels below the topleft corner.
+Positions are defined as a json object with two variables; top and left, .e.g. the position {top:50 left:100} is located 100 pixels to the right and 50 pixels below the topleft corner.

 **show(displayobject position)**
 Displays an object at the specified position.